Punisher: Personality and motivation

+Abilities and equipment

-The Punisher is the recipient of intense infantry training from the United States Marine Corps and special operations training by Force Recon.
-As a Recon Marine he went through Airborne School, Ranger School, BUDs, the Q-Course, and SERE; as well as cross-training with the Australian SASR during the Vietnam War.
+The Punisher is the recipient of intense infantry training from the United States Marine Corps and special operations training by Force Recon, and he is highly decorated.
+He received training from the United States Navy SEALs, Underwater Demolition Team, and Long-range reconnaissance patrol teams, and received the Medal of Honor, the Navy Cross, three Silver Stars and Bronze Star medals, four Purple Hearts, and the Presidential Medal of Freedom.
 From this training, the Punisher is proficient in not only basic infantry and special operations skills, but the use and maintenance of specialized firearms, equipment, and explosive ordnance.
 He is highly trained in infiltration into heavily guarded enemy territories and structures for the purpose of assassination, capture, and military intelligence.
 As a Scout/Sniper he is highly trained in various forms of camouflage and stealth in different environments.
-He is also highly proficient at hand-to-hand combat, and has been trained in multiple forms of martial arts such as Chin Na, Hwa Rang Do, Krav Maga, Muay Thai, Nash Ryu Jujutsu, Ninjutsu, Shōrin-ryū Karate and Systema.
-Both Nick Fury and Tony Stark have commented on how extraordinarily high his pain tolerance is.
-He refuses to take painkillers, as he feels that their benefit of dulling pain is not worth the side effects of drowsiness and slowed reflexes.
+He is also highly proficient at hand-to-hand combat, and has been trained in multiple forms of martial arts.

 He maintains multiple safehouses and vehicles around the greater New York City area as well as multiple forged identities and bank accounts (most of the funds and equipment aiding him in his work being taken from the criminals he hunts).
 The Punisher has a Kevlar uniform which protects him from most gunfire, though he can still suffer concussive injury or penetration from sufficient or repeated impacts.
 The white skull emblem on his chest is used both to intimidate his enemies and to lure their fire to the more heavily protected area of his armor.
-The design was supposedly taken from either a Vietcong sniper, or the demon Olivier.
+The design was purportedly taken from a Vietcong sniper.
 The Punisher uses a large variety of firearms in his war on crime; including fully automatic rifles, shotguns, flame throwers, or whatever he can get his hands on.
-Though he has a preference for guns, the Punisher has been using technology derived from super-villains and other costumed characters, such as the Green Goblin's pumpkin bombs, a modified Goblin Glider, and a Doctor Octopus tentacle that he can shrink down for easy storage via Pym Particles.
-For a time after the death of Jim "Rhodey" Rhodes at Thanos' hands, the Punisher would be offered the War Machine armor by Nick Fury, Jr. to apprehend a rogue S.H.I.E.L.D. cell.

-Aside from his physical prowess, the Punisher demonstrates superb intensive focus and mental discipline, providing a strong resistance against psychic and telepathic powers that are used against him.
-When Letha and Lascivious try to manipulate his aggression, for example, he scoffs at their attempt, saying, "It doesn't feel different from any other day".
+Aside from his physical prowess, the Punisher demonstrates superb intensive focus and mental discipline.

+Themes and motifs

+Punisher stories address moral absolutism, retributive justice, exceptionalism, post-traumatic stress disorder for combat veterans, the legacy of the United States in the Vietnam War, and gun culture in the United States.